Aly Renee Amidei

 Jim has been a member of the artistic ensemble since 1999.
 He began performing with Lifeline in 1992, playing Tucker Mouse in the world premiere of The Cricket in Times Square (and reprising that role in 1996).
 Some of his other favorite roles at Lifeline include Mr. Hatch in Somebody Loves You, Mr. Hatch; various captains, sailors, and Englishmen in Around the World in 80 Days (Jeff Award: Outstanding Ensemble); John Hancock and Merchant Lyte in Johnny Tremain; Mr. Primm and Mr. Grumps in Lyle, Lyle, Crocodile; and Lt.
 Col. Fremantle in The Killer Angels.
 Jim became a playwright for Lifeline in 2000 with his adaptation of C.S.
 Lewisí The Silver Chair, which was named the best family show of that year by the Chicago Tribune.
 Jimís other adaptations for the MainStage include The Piano Tuner (After Dark Award: Outstanding Production) and A Long Way from Chicago.
 For KidSeries Jim has adapted Click, Clack, Moo: Cows That Type; Giggle, Giggle, Quack; Duck for President (featuring music by George Howe), as well as this seasonís Dooby Dooby Moo, all based on the book series by Doreen Cronin and Betsy Lewin.
 He has also adapted The Dirty Cowboy and Deep in the Jungle for Lifelineís KidSeries.
 Outside of Lifeline, Jim has appeared in Everyman at Steppenwolf Theatre, The Secret of the Old Queen at Stage Left Theatre, and has toured with the National Theatre for Children, HealthWorks Theatre, and Windy City Gay Chorus.
 Jim has also served as one of Lifelineís artists-in-residence at Kilmer Elementary School.
 Jim is a graduate of Northwestern University.

 A Lifeline ensemble member since 2010, Chris first appeared on the Lifeline stage as Oliver in Talking It Over in 2008.
-He has appeared in the extension of Busmanís Honeymoon as MacBride, Treasure Island as Israel Hands/Captain Flint, Neverwhere as the Marquis de Carabas, and the titular role of The Count of Monte Cristo.
-His first adaptation, Hunger, from the novel by Elise Blackwell was staged in the 2011-12 season.
+He appeared as MacBride in the extension of Busmanís Honeymoon, Israel Hands/Captain Flint in Treasure Island, the Marquis de Carabas in Neverwhere, the titular role in The Count of Monte Cristo, Dhatt in The City & The City, and most recently as Athos in The Three Musketeers.
+He will next appear on the Lifeline stage in the remount of The Killer Angels.
+His first adaptation, Hunger, from the novel by Elise Blackwell, was staged in the 2011-12 seasonand he will be adapting Monstrous Regiment by Terry Pratchett for the 2013 - 2014 season.
 He is an Artistic Associate with WildClaw theatre and has been a four-time finalist in their DeathScribe Festival; winning the coveted Bloody Axe in 2009 for his audio script Remembrance.
 An Emeritus Member of Strawdog Theatre, notable roles include Brutus in Julius Caesar and its remount at Theatre on the Lake, Det.
 Dakis in the Jeff Award-winning Detective Story, Mike in the Jeff Award-Winning A Lie of the Mind, Ruddy in the Jeff Award-winning Marathon í33, and Scotty in the After Dark Award-winning Old Town.
 Other roles include Frank in Faith Healer with Uma Productions, Mott in The Artist Needs a Wife with the side project, Robby in Scenes from the Big Picture with Seanachaí Theatre Co., Sheriff Raven in The Dreams in the Witch House with WildClaw, and Col. Blood in The Pyrates with Defiant.
 Chris was also the recipient of the Steppenwolf/Illinois State University Acting Fellowship in '94/'95 and proudly stands by his state school education.

 John has been a Lifeline ensemble member since 1999.
 He directed our MainStage productions of Crossing California, The Shadow and Scary Home Companion, our KidSeries productions of Mrs. Piggle-Wiggle (2009) and Rumpelstiltskin Revisited, and adapted Watership Down, Treasure Island, Johnny Tremain (Non-Equity Jeff Award: New Adaptation), The Sirens of Titan, Cat's Cradle and Around the World in 80 Days (Non-Equity Jeff Award: New Adaptation).
 He also appeared in the 2004 KidSeries productions of Bunnicula and Snowflake Tim's Big Holiday Adventure.